yeltsinvc/Sumo-Tutorial/README.md

 ```
 ## Analysis of simulation results
 ### Step 1
 In this step, we will analyze traffic results of the simulation.
-The most interesting ﬁle we use here is the tripinfo.xml ﬁle, who has all time and speed information for each vehicle.
+The most interesting ﬁle we use here is the `tripinfo.xmlv ﬁle, who has all time and speed information for each vehicle.
-1. In SUMO packages, a script xml2csv.py is given to convert a xml ﬁle to scv, which is located in : `C:\Program Files (x86)\Eclipse\Sumo\tools\xml`.
+1. In SUMO packages, a script `xml2csv.pyv is given to convert a xml ﬁle to scv, which is located in : `C:\Program Files (x86)\Eclipse\Sumo\tools\xml`.
-Let’s convert tripinfo.xml to tripinfo.csv.
+Let’s convert `tripinfo.xml` to `tripinfo.csv`.
 Command in one line:
 ```$C:\Program Files (x86)\Eclipse\Sumo\tools\xml\xml2csv.py <input_file>```

 # Traci